 Key players and considerations

-Enterprise resource planning, or ERP, as defined by Gartner is “the ability to deliver an integrated suite of business applications sharing a common process and data model covering broad and deep operational end-to-end processes”1.
-The ERP software market continues to be big business and is forecast to exceed $49.5 billion by 2024.2 The landscape for ERP software is evolving at an increasingly rapid rate, in common with technology and software in other sectors.
+Enterprise resource planning, or ERP, as defined by Gartner, is “the ability to deliver an integrated suite of business applications sharing a common process and data model covering broad and deep operational end-to-end processes.”
+1 The ERP software market continues to be big business and is forecast to grow to around 101 billion U.S. dollars by 2026.
+2 The landscape for ERP software is evolving at an increasingly rapid rate, in common with technology and software in other sectors.
 While many of the same companies are involved, since ERP entered the mainstream business world, the software, products, and offerings are continually changing and improving to meet market demands.
-Of course, there is still room for new challengers – Workday, for example, was founded in 2005 and is now seen as a market leader.
-At the other end of the spectrum, companies that don’t keep up run the risk of falling by the wayside as others advance their products.

 Major ERP software providers